Yes, Grow Your Own!

 As an example, I would ask, “Hey, what happens when John’s not there and he was the guy who actually knew how to put in the invoices to the software or pay the bills?”

 At bigger shops, the good news is they tended to have an Org Chart.
 The bad news is it really wasn’t their company Org Chart.
 That’s because it’s an Org Chart they might have gotten online, in a seminar, through a trade group or affinity group.
 Unfortunately, when it comes to Org Charts, a one-sized approach to businesses doesn’t fit all types of businesses.
 The right Org Chart has to fit how a plumbing, heating, cooling and/or electrical company actually needs to operate.
 It’s really about the boxes it takes to run the company and not the fancy titles like CEO, CFO or even Controller.

 A common myth is that small companies don’t need an Org Chart.
 They absolutely do!
 They actually need it more.
 The problem is the Owner feels their name would be in every box if they created an Org Chart, and they are right.
 But, they are already filling those boxes and many times they didn’t even know it!
 Here’s the reality: as an owner, until you define in writing what goes on 80 percent of the time in each of those boxes, no one will be able to come and help you fill those boxes or even take any of those boxes away from you.

-That’s why one of the first steps I do in my one-to-one consulting work and now my Build Your Operating Manuals Program is start with the right type of Org Chart that I know works for pretty much every PHCE company there is.
+That’s why one of the first steps I do in my one-to-one consulting work and now my Signature Operating Manuals System is start with the right type of Org Chart that I know works for pretty much every PHCE company there is.

 Why is the right Org Chart so important to growing your own and developing great staff?